khalilchouchen1994/tumai-demo/Instructions/Exercises/02-use-own-data.md

 ## Provision an Azure OpenAI resource

 An AzureOpenAI Model is already provisioned for you. please use the endpoint and API key shared by the instructor for this lab.

 ## Observe normal chat behavior without adding your own data

 Before connecting Azure OpenAI to your data, let's first observe how the base model responds to queries without any grounding data.

-1. Use you knowledge from the previous lab to create a new system prompt about traveling and ask the model
+1. Use your knowledge from the previous lab to create a new system prompt and interact with the model about traveling.
+Ask the model
     ```prompt
     I'd like to take a trip to New York.
 Where should I stay?
     ```